dt-demos/keptn-prepare-project-bash/README.md

+# :rotating_light: This project is still here for reference, but the concept is being now maintained in [keptn-docker-tasks](https://github.com/dt-demos/keptn-docker-tasks) repo :rotating_light:

 # Overview

 Dockerized script that will perform the logic to perform a [Keptn Onboard Project](https://keptn.sh/docs/0.7.x/manage/project/) and the adding the SLO and SLI files to support [Keptn Quality Gates](https://keptn.sh/docs/0.7.x/quality_gates/)